will127534/FourThirdsEye/README.md

 ## Introduction
 Welcome to the **FourThirdsEye** project, an open-source camera board designed for Raspberry Pi 5 and Raspberry Pi Compute Module 4 boards using a Micro Four Thirds format image sensor IMX294.
-This project aims to provide a high-quality, affordable, and accessible camera module for advanced Raspberry Pi projects.
-The board is designed using KiCad v6, a popular open-source electronics design automation (EDA) software.
+This project aims to provide a high-quality and accessible camera module for advanced Raspberry Pi projects.
+The board is designed using KiCad v8.

 FourThirdsEye captures 10.7 Mpix images and 4K (4096 x 2160) videos with improved low-light performance and dynamic range (4.63 um pixel size).
 It's perfect for photography enthusiasts, developers, and makers who want to level up their Raspberry Pi projects with a powerful camera.